Marine Collagen: 6 Health Benefits, Side Effects & More

 So what is marine collagen?

 Much of the marine collagen sold today is derived from fish like cod or snapper, specifically the skin and scales of these fish.
-Once the collagen protein is removed, it's broken down into smaller units of protein (or peptides) through a process called hydrolysis.
+Once the collagen protein is removed, it's broken down into smaller units of protein (or collagen peptides) through a process called hydrolysis (why you'll also hear these referred to as hydrolyzed collagen).
 These smaller bits make it so marine collagen peptides easily dissolve in hot or cold liquids, which makes it great for adding to your morning coffee, smoothie, or oatmeal.
 And yes, it's odorless and tasteless.

 How is marine collagen different from bovine collagen?

-While collagen production naturally declines as we age, slowly robbing us of that natural scaffolding that keeps our faces looking nice and plump, marine collagen may help slow the process.
-Animal research has found that consuming marine collagen increases dermal thickness on mice by increasing the number and activity of skin fibroblasts, or cells in the dermis that produce collagen and other fibers—and research on humans seems to confirm this effect.
-In one study, 15 percent of women who took a supplement containing hydrolyzed Type I collagen derived from tilapia had fewer facial lines and wrinkles after 60 days, 32 percent of the women had an improvement in the level of photoaging (skin damage caused by prolonged sun exposure), and 39 percent had improved skin moisture.
+While collagen production naturally declines as we age, slowly robbing us of that natural scaffolding that keeps our faces looking nice and plump.
+Collagen may help support this process.* Animal research has found that consuming marine collagen maintains dermal thickness on mice by promoting the number and activity of skin fibroblasts, or cells in the dermis that produce collagen and other fibers—and research on humans seems to confirm this effect.* In one study, women who took a supplement containing hydrolyzed Type I collagen derived from tilapia had better supported skin with diminished appearance of lines, photo-aging, and better maintained moisture levels.*

 2. Promotes quality sleep.*

-The most abundant amino acid in marine collagen, glycine, has promising sleep-enhancing perks.
-One review of research revealed that ingestion of glycine before bed improved self-perceived sleep quality among people prone to insomnia.
-It also suggested that glycine may help reduce core body temperature, which is associated with better sleep.
-Erratic spikes and dips in blood sugar can also interfere with quality sleep, while marine collagen (which often contains around 10 grams of protein per serving) can help even those out.
+The most abundant amino acid in marine collagen, glycine, has promising sleep-supporting perks.* One review of research revealed that ingestion of glycine before bed helped maintain satisfactory levels of self-perceived sleep quality.* It also suggested that glycine may help maintain core body temperature, which is associated with better sleep.* Erratic spikes and dips in blood sugar can also interfere with quality sleep, while marine collagen (which often contains around 10 grams of protein per serving) can help maintain.*

 Everything from too much stress to a poor diet has the potential to damage the delicate tissues lining the intestines.
 This contributes to "leaky gut," a condition in which foreign particles are able to enter your bloodstream and wreak havoc on your body, increasing inflammation and your risk for autoimmune diseases.
-The good news: Not only is marine collagen easily digestible, but it may help heal a damaged gut, thanks to its amino acid profile.
+The good news: Not only is marine collagen easily digestible, but it may help support your gut, thanks to its amino acid profile.*

-Two amino acids, glycine and glutamine, may be particularly helpful, as they both play a role in rebuilding the tissue that lines the digestive tract.
-Glycine is particularly helpful at taming inflammation, making it helpful for managing inflammatory gut conditions like IBS; and glutamine is necessary for the health and growth of the enterocytes, or epithelial cells, that line your gastrointestinal tract.
-"As the preferred fuel for these enterocytes, L-glutamine is one of the most powerful tools you can have in combating leaky gut syndrome," says Cole.
+Two amino acids, glycine and glutamine, may be particularly helpful, as they both play a role in supporting the tissue that lines the digestive tract.* Glycine is particularly helpful at maintaining inflammation, making it helpful for managing inflammatory gut conditions;* and glutamine is necessary for the health of the enterocytes, or epithelial cells, that line your gastrointestinal tract.*

-Collagen is a concentrated source of the amino acid glycine, which helps your body produce creatine.
-In turn, creatine has been shown to help increase muscle mass and improve exercise performance.
-It's also a great source of proline, which acts as an antioxidant and helps prevent cellular damage that might cause post-workout achiness.
-While studies on marine collagen and exercise/muscle are lacking, one study found that taking bovine collagen peptides (which have a very similar amino acid profile to marine collagen) may increase muscle strength and fat loss when combined with resistance training.
-Additionally, marine collagen is easier to digest than other popular proteins, like whey, making it a smart addition to your pre-workout smoothie that's less likely to cause gastrointestinal upset.
+Collagen is a concentrated source of the amino acid glycine, which helps your body produce creatine.* In turn, creatine has been shown to help support muscle mass and exercise performance.* It's also a great source of proline, which acts as an antioxidant and helps monitor cellular damage that might cause post-workout achiness.*

-While marine collagen doesn't contain the minerals you'd typically associate with bone health, one animal study suggests that it may help increase the absorption of calcium, phosphorus, and other minerals into the body.
-The increased absorption was also associated with increased activity of osteoblasts, cells in the bone responsible for synthesizing and mineralizing bone.
-Osteoblasts are also responsible for secreting collagen in order to create the unmineralized portion of the bone called the osteoid.
+While marine collagen doesn't contain the minerals you'd typically associate with bone health, one animal study suggests that it may help support the absorption of calcium, phosphorus, and other minerals into the body.* The absorption was also associated with the activity of osteoblasts, cells in the bone responsible for synthesizing and mineralizing bone.
+Osteoblasts are also responsible for secreting collagen in order to create the unmineralized portion of the bone called the osteoid.*

 Are there any side effects?

-Like bovine collagen, marine collagen really doesn't have many significant side effects.
-"As a functional medicine practitioner, one of the great things I have seen with marine collagen is how well it is tolerated by almost everyone," says Cole.
-"Where food reactivities are common today, this is one source of protein that not only agrees with most people but that people thrive taking."
+Like bovine collagen, marine collagen really doesn't have many significant side effects.* "As a functional medicine practitioner, one of the great things I have seen with marine collagen is how well it is tolerated by almost everyone," says mbg contributor William Cole, D.C..* "Where food reactivities are common today, this is one source of protein that not only agrees with most people but that people thrive taking."*